 Suetonius summoned reinforcements from all over Britain until he was strong enough to fight on a carefully selected defensive position offering a narrow front that would minimize the enemy numbers.
 Flushed with success, Boudica’s Celtic host may have numbered as many as 50,000 fighting men, followed by their families and baggage wagons loaded with plunder.
 She deployed these wagons at the rear of her army.
 The men would fight all the harder knowing that their families were watching and would be in grave danger if the Romans triumphed.
 The Britons launched a massive frontal attack.
 Suetonius held his forces in place.
 As the charging Britons neared the Roman line, they were staggered and stopped by a storm of pila.
 Only then did the Romans attack the confused Britons, driving them back onto their wagons and cutting them down by the thousands.
 Boudica managed to escape, but later committed suicide rather than be captured.
 The exact location of the battle is uncertain, but most commonly held to have taken place at what the Anglo-Saxons called “Watling Street,” hence the anachronistic name.

 - Move First

 - 6 Command Cards

 - Treat the Wagon Laager blocks as impassable terrain (occupied by women and children).

 - The Julian Legions rule is in effect for the Romans

-- After all other movement has been completed, and unless already ordered, Boudica may move 3 hexes if by doing so she attaches to a friendly unit that is adjacent to an enemy unit.
+- If not ordered and not attached to a friendly unit that is adjacent to an enemy unit, Boudica may move up to 3 hexes if by doing so she attaches to a friendly unit that is adjacent to an enemy unit.